 - Net investment in capital assets consists of capital assets, including restricted capital assets, net of accumulated depreciation.
 The outstanding balances of any bonds, mortgages, notes, or other borrowings attributable to the acquisition, construction, or improvement of the assets reduce this amount.
-Unspent related debt proceeds at year-end should be included in restricted for capital projects, not included as capital assets. - Restricted net position are those resources constrained by creditors, grantors, or laws and regulations of other governments, or imposed by law through constitutional provisions or enabling legislation, and include a legally enforceable requirement that resources be used only for the specific purpose stipulated in the legislation. - Unrestricted net position are those remaining resources that do not meet the definition of either of the first two components.
+Unspent related debt proceeds at year-end should be included in restricted for capital projects, not included as capital assets. - Restricted net position are those resources that are subject to restriction that are beyond the ESD's control.
+These include resources that were received or earned by the ESD with an explicit understanding between the ESD and the resource provider that the funds would be used for a specific purpose.
+These restrictions are not unilaterally established by the ESD itself and cannot be removed without the consent of those imposing the restrictions.
+Qualifying restrictions for this purpose include the following: